 Create videos for each stage

 The videos you produce need to satisfy buyer needs at each stage.
-This means producing content for the top, middle, and bottom of your funnel.
+This means producing content for the top, middle, and bottom of your local marketing funnel.

 Here’s what each stage should accomplish:

 At the top of the funnel, your viewers may be aware of a problem they face, but they might not completely understand it.
 To guide them along, create videos that educate them on the nature of the problem they face, which factors influence the development of the problem, and how to best diagnose their problem.

 Pisgah Pest Control educates local residents in their video.
 They share why and how pests became a problem in the area.